swiftlang/swift-evolution/proposals/0410-atomics.md

 }
 ```

-These conditions for `Atomic` and `AtomicLazyReference` are important to prevent users from accidently introducing dynamic exclusivity for these low-level performance sensitive concurrency primitives.
+These conditions for `Atomic` and `AtomicLazyReference` are important to prevent users from accidentally introducing dynamic exclusivity for these low-level performance sensitive concurrency primitives.

 ### Interaction with Swift Concurrency